marshmallov/single_site_creator/README.md

 npm i
 ```

-Second, run the development server:
+Third, run the development server:

 ```bash
 npm run dev
 ```

-Third you need to add your data(login , pasword) in .env file
+Then, you need to add your data(login , pasword) in .env file

 ADMIN_USERNAME=yourLogin
 ADMIN_PASSWORD=yourPassword
 NEXTAUTH_SECRET="-----Your Secret-----"